aman-sharma-nine/fsds-dr/README.md

 - put the array to model.predict_proba - DONE
 - save the prediction values in a variable - DONE
 - return that variable - DONE
-- Change the route to /predict when "Predict" button is pressed
+- Change the route to /predict when "Predict" button is pressed - DONE
 - Add functionality to upload a file then run bacth scoring

 https://www.analyticsvidhya.com/blog/2020/09/integrating-machine-learning-into-web-applications-with-flask/